Sheila on 7: History

 On 18 October 2004, Anton was dismissed from the band management due to disciplinary issues while Brian filled Anton's position.
 Brian performed with Sheila On 7 in different promo tours for the album Pejantan Tangguh.
 The Very Best of Sheila On 7: Jalan Terus (2005) album became the first studio recording release after the drummer replacement.

-In 2006, Sakti left the band amidst recording 507 as he was to continue his studies in Pakistan and this did not gel with their schedule. it was during this time that Brian was promoted as their permanent drummer until 2022.
+In 2006, Sakti left the band amidst recording 507 as he was to continue his studies in Pakistan and this did not gel with their schedule.
+It was during this time that Brian was promoted as their permanent drummer until 2022.

 On 26 January 2018, Sheila on 7 released their first single entitled "Film Favorit" under their own label named 507 Records.
 It also be their first time to involves music directors for working on their song.
 "Film Favorit" itself is a song created by guitarist Eross, which inspired the story of a close friend who has not managed to find a life partner.

+On November 25, 2024, they released their latest single titled "Memori Baik," featuring Aishameglio, the daughter of Duta.